Wesliey7/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that changes directory to previous one
+script that lists all files